NoortjevanderHorst/treegrowthmodelling/README.md

 ### Data
-Some test tree point clouds are provided in the 'resources/data/GTree_examples/' folder.
+Some test tree point clouds are provided in the [data](./data) directory.

 **Note:** When testing on your point clouds, please make sure that:
 - your point cloud represents a single tree (i.e., the tree is segmented out from the background; no ground, no fence...);